vault27/Foundation/paloalto.md

 - Maximum of 512k users in a domain
 - User-ID agent is launched under the same User name as it connects to AD
 - Special User-ID log
+- The User-ID agent queries the Domain Controller and Exchange server logs using Microsoft Remote Procedure Calls (MSRPCs)
+- During the initial connection, the agent transfers the most recent 50,000 events from the log to map users
+- On each subsequent connection, the agent transfers events with a timestamp later than the last communication with the domain controller

 Use Agentless (PAN-OS)
 - If you have a small-to-medium deployment with few users and 10 or fewer domain controllers or exchange servers